LVN to RN Bridge Program

 • The Applicant will receive 10% of the total composite TEAS Score towards the application point process.

-• If the TEAS exam is taken as an online, proctored exam, contact ATI and authorize ATI to release the TEAS score to Collin College.
+• A TEAS score must be on file with ATI and available to Collin College on or before the application deadline date.
+If the TEAS exam is taken as an online, proctored exam, contact ATI and authorize ATI to release the TEAS score to Collin College.
 It is the applicant's responsibility to assure that ATI sends the TEAS score to Collin College.
-The score must be received on or before the application deadline date.

 4. Prerequisites: